 - Should I always offer store credit as a refund alternative?: For change-of-mind and partial cases, yes.
 For damaged or our-error, default to a full cash refund unless the customer specifically wants credit.

-- How fast should I respond to refund requests?: Acknowledgement within 4 hours, resolution within 24-48 hours.
-Slower responses cause chargebacks.
+- How fast should I respond to refund requests?: Acknowledge within 4 hours, resolve within 24-48 hours.
+Slow responses are a leading cause of chargebacks.

 - What if the customer threatens a chargeback during refund discussion?: Stay calm, offer a resolution before they file, and document everything.
-Once filed, hand it to a senior reviewer.
+Once filed, hand it to a senior reviewer; you generally cannot issue a separate refund while the dispute is open.